chriskirchner/CS-Intro2-Meaning-of-Life/README.md

 The second to last room will unlock all rooms that close behind you, except for the very last room.
-To unlock the last room, you need to go back to the first room with 6 questions and get the key of life, "*".
+To unlock the last room, you need to go back to the first room with 6 questions and get the key of meaning, "*".
 Use the key to unlock the last room and find the meaning of life.
 Goodluck!